MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-work-general-journals.md

 To allocate recurring journal amounts based on dimensions, set the **Recurring Method** field to **Balance by Dimension** or **Reversing Balance by Dimension** instead.
 If the recurring method in the recurring journal is set to **Balance by Dimension** or **Reversing Balance by Dimension**, then any dimension value codes in the recurring journal are considered when the account is set to zero.
 So if you allocate a recurring line to various dimension values on the **Allocations** page, then a number of reversing entries that matches the number of dimension value combinations that the balance is comprised of, are created.
 If you allocate account balance through the recurring journal that contains a dimension value code, remember to use **Balance by Dimension** or **Reversing Balance by Dimension** to make sure that the dimension values are correctly balanced or reversed from the source account.

 For example, your company has a couple of business units and a handful of departments that your controllers have set up as dimensions.
-To speed up the purchase invoice entry process, you decide to require the purchase ledger clerks to enter only business unit dimensions.
+To speed up the purchase invoice entry process, you decide to require the accounts payable clerks to enter only business unit dimensions.
 Since each business unit has specific allocation keys for the Department dimension, such as based on the number of employees, you can use the **BD Balance by Dimension** or **RBD Reversing Balance by Dimension** recurring methods to re-allocate expenses for each business unit to the right departments based on the allocation keys.

 > [!NOTE]
 > Dimensions that you set on allocation lines are not automatically calculated, and you must specify which dimension values must be set on the allocation accounts.
 In case you want to preserve the link between the source account dimension and the allocation account dimension, we recommend that you use the [Cost Accounting](finance-about-cost-accounting.md) capabilities instead.